 - Being able to respond to technical incidents quickly instead of being at the mercy of a third-party

 Without control, you're placing a gigantic sword over your head.
 If and when it drops depends on the company you've entrusted with your data, their long-term focus, and how well your use case fits into their offering.

-My opinion here is to follow Murphy's Law: "Anything that can go wrong will go wrong."
+My opinion here is to follow Murphy's Law: "Anything that can happen, will happen."

 Without absolute control over your user's data, you're forever at the mercy of the third-party.
 Price changes?
 Get out your wallet.
 Downtime?
 Twiddle your thumbs and apologize profusely.
 Politically incorrect?
 See ya later, dude.